 - The preferred Swords BRT route does not take into account the population living in Knocksedan Estate, where there is currently no easily accessible bus stop.
-It was suggested that the BRT system be extended to serve this estate; - The preferred route would disrupt parents trying to bring their children to schools and should be rerouted to avoid this; - The preferred route should provide more direct access to Dublin City University and Beaumont Hospital; - The preferred route should be reconsidered to avoid the proposed removal of the left turn slip lane from Collins Avenue to the Swords Road (northbound); - The proposed removal of the right turn into Iveragh Road is a major concern for local residents accessing this area; - The preferred route should be changed in order to safeguard other infrastructure such as cycle lanes and footpaths; - The position of several stops is contested, particularly the terminus at Gaelscoil Bhrian Bóroimhe; - City Centre stop locations need to be reassessed; - The BRT system should be designed to use central rather than lateral lanes, which may be blocked by taxis/deliveries/traffic trying to turn; - Suggest the preferred route terminates at Parnell St. as very few passengers will board after this stop; and - The preferred route does not take account of the transport objectives within the Fingal County Development Plan 2011 to 2017 or the specific objectives of the Oldtown Mooretown Local Area Plan (LAP).
+It was suggested that the BRT system be extended to serve this estate; - The preferred route would disrupt parents trying to bring their children to schools and should be rerouted to avoid this; - The preferred route should provide more direct access to Dublin City University and Beaumont Hospital; - The preferred route should be reconsidered to avoid the proposed removal of the left turn slip lane from Collins Avenue to the Swords Road (northbound); - The proposed removal of the right turn into Iveragh Road is a major concern for local residents accessing this area; - The preferred route should be changed in order to safeguard other infrastructure such as cycle lanes and footpaths; - The position of several stops is contested, particularly the terminus at Gaelscoil Bhrian Bóroimhe; - City Centre stop locations need to be reassessed; - Bus stops are not long enough in length to accommodate more than one bus at a time, delaying loading and unloading; - The BRT system should be designed to use central rather than lateral lanes, which may be blocked by taxis/deliveries/traffic trying to turn; - Suggest the preferred route terminates at Parnell St. as very few passengers will board after this stop; and - The preferred route does not take account of the transport objectives within the Fingal County Development Plan 2011 to 2017 or the specific objectives of the Oldtown Mooretown Local Area Plan (LAP).